geriskenderi/recommender-systems/README.md

 There are 4 directories that make up this project:

 1. **data**: This directory contains the movielens and PDA data as well as the results of our experiments in csv format
 2. **implementations_from_scratch**: In here you can find our from-scratch implementations of some of the algorithms that we used.
 It was useful for us to see and understand how the algorithms and recommendation techniques worked on a low level before moving on to using various libraries.
+The varous implementations include two KNN collaborative filtering algorithms (user and item based), an implementation of Matrix Factorization, Neural Collaborative Filtering and BPR based on Keras:
 3. **notebooks**: This directory contains the code divided by the category of the algorithms that we have used in this project.
 In each notebook there is a detailed implementation along with evaluation and most importantly **Grid Search** for the bigger models:
    1. Basic-Algorithms: Code for Random Predictios, User, Item and Global Mean Predictors using [Surprise](https://github.com/NicolasHug/Surprise)
    2. Bayesian-Personalized-Ranking: Implementation of BPR using [Cornac](https://github.com/PreferredAI/cornac)